Reasons to join for free

 - Options for in-person training and support tailored to your local community

 - Example and template community flood and emergency action plans

-- An online members’ forum, providing an opportunity to ask questions and share experiences
+- An online members’ forum, providing opportunities to ask questions and share experiences

-- Advice on a range of other topics, including communications, fundraising, risk assessments, insurance and wider community development
+- Specialist advice on a range of other topics, including communications, fundraising, risk assessments, insurance and wider community development

-- An online volunteer database and training record for group coordinators
+- An online volunteer database and volunteer training record for group coordinators

 - News and information on Communities Prepared activities and events in your area

 - A non-emergency advice line and email, staffed during office hours

 How to get started and become a member as a coordinator or partner:

 - Sign up as a coordinator if you lead a Community Emergency Volunteer or Flood Group in order to access all the benefits above.
 Once you’ve created a free account for your group, you’ll be able to invite all your volunteers to join so that they can have full access too.